Fionidae

 Fionidae is a family of sea slugs, aeolid nudibranchs, marine gastropod molluscs in the superfamily Fionoidea.

+General characteristics

+The animal bears four simple tentacles and numerous papillose branchiae.
+The vent is situated latero-dorsally.
+The mouth is equipped with jaws, and the lingual membrane bears a single series of plates.

 Taxonomic history

 This family was expanded to include Tergipedidae, Eubranchidae and Calmidae as a result of a molecular phylogenetics study.
 This was reversed in 2017 with further DNA evidence and a re-interpretation of genus and family characteristics.

 Genera

-Genera within the family Fionidae include:
+According to Korshunova et al. (2025), genera within the family Fionidae include: